woman sticking out her tongue with a challenging expression

 Dehydration

 Inflammation of our tongue is just one way that our body communicates that we are dehydrated.
 When we are not properly hydrated, our body starts to decrease saliva production to preserve body fluids.
-This can lead to a dry tongue, which can start to feel sore or swollen.
-Dehydration can also aggravate our papillae, those tiny bumps that cover our tongue and allow us to feel and taste.
+This can lead to a dry tongue that starts to feel sore or swollen.
+Dehydration can also aggravate our papillae, which are the tiny bumps that cover our tongue that allow us to feel and taste.
 Our papillae can become inflamed, allowing bacteria to build up on our tongue and cause a white coating known as “white tongue.”

 Allergy